Collecting a history of outages

 The great things about this method are that you can provide context around the problem, and show what is happening at other hops.
 Many ISPs don't like you pinging their gateways, and if you provide a report of downtime about one of their gateways that you are directly targeting with PingPlotter, they won't give it credibility.
 Instead, you may need to target some server or service (Google, your game server, your own website or your failed cloud service) and show the failure at that target and at their gateway server.
 If you show that your modem was responding, but their first hop failed and the final destination failed, that's compelling.
 Showing a list of downtimes for their gateway, or for another service isn't as compelling because there's not enough information available to eliminate other routers/servers/configurations as the source of the problem.

 The PingPlotter alert system can help you collect data about your network connection - either by sending emails, logging to a file, or a variety of other event types.

-If you want to have a list of downtimes / uptimes, you can do this by creating an alert that logs lost packets or failure periods to a log file.
-We cover alert configuration in our Getting Started Guide in the section "Getting Notified of a network problem".
+If you want to have a list of downtimes/uptimes, you can do this by creating an alert that logs lost packets or failure periods to a log file.
+We cover alert configuration in our manual.

 Reporting on collected data

 We have a reporting tool that can aggregate final destination data from a bunch of